aurreum/docs/_sources/k8s/k8s.md

   2. Run the `/usr/sbin/iscsid` command in the agent pod.
   ```

-3. Check the Kubernetes cluster status
+3. Check the Kubernetes cluster status.

-  Here provides the Linux command to check the Kubernetes cluster status.
+  Here is the Linux command to check the Kubernetes cluster status.

   (1) Use the `systemctl status kubelet` command to check whether the kubelet service is active (running).